Do We Have a Communication Problem? 7 Signs Your Team Has a Skills Gap Hiding in Plain Sight

 Communication skills gaps don’t announce themselves with flashing lights.
 They hide inside “quiet” meetings, bloated slide decks, and performance reviews that say “needs more executive presence” without ever explaining what that means.
 And because the gap is invisible, it’s easy to blame the people instead of the system.

-This post is a diagnostic.
+Start a free trial →This post is a diagnostic.
 If you’re an HR leader, a team lead, or a department head who suspects your team’s communication skills aren’t keeping pace with their technical abilities — read on.
 You’re not imagining it.
 And you’re not alone.

 The Invisible Cost No One Is Measuring